sheffieldnikki/jqmath-vanilla/README.md

 The font stylesheet is only needed if you are using Fraktur letters in your maths.

-Full documentation is on the original <a href='https://mathscribe.com/author/jqmath.html' target='_blank'>jqMath homepage</a>.
+See the <a href='https://sheffieldnick.github.io/jqmath-vanilla/examples/jqmath-vanilla.html'>example page</a> for an overview, and full documentation is on the original <a href='https://mathscribe.com/author/jqmath.html' target='_blank'>jqMath homepage</a>.

 <h2>Math rendering libraries</h2>